 Juana's single “Los Verdes”, won the Award for best Latin song at the 17th edition IMAs Awards in NY.
 Her single “Vou” and her first EP, were also nominated for the same awards.

-In addition to being a musical freelancer, Juana is a songwriter and teaching artist for the Lullaby Project and Big Note Little Note, both at Carnegie Hall NYC.
+Juana is a songwriter and teaching artist for the Lullaby Project and Big Note Little Note, both at Carnegie Hall NYC.
+She has also collaborated with El Puente and National Sawdust as the lead teaching artist and vocalist for their CoLab Songwriting Workshop, which concluded with a musical performance in Brooklyn during may 2022.

 Juana graduated from Berklee College of Music in 2013 (she holds a B.A in Contemporary Writing and Production).
 That same year she moved to Brooklyn, NY where she still lives, surrounded by a community of friends and musicians that she loves and makes music with.